Grant Cycle Opens: July 5, 2017

 - Sustainability and continuity of the organization and/or program.

-- Project Budget – Is it detailed and clearly outlined?
+- Project Budget – Is it detailed and clearly outlined and specific to dollar amount requested?

-- Replication – Can the program be replicated or shared with others?
+- Replication – Can the program, results and/or lessons learned be shared with others?

 - Organization and thoroughness of the proposal itself.